No large-angle correlations on the non-Galactic microwave sky: Missing power or unfortunate alignment?

 Figure \ref{fig:cutcutvsskysky} shows two other interesting peculiarities of the measured angular correlation function.
 First, the full-sky $\mathcal{C} (\theta)$ is particularly closely mimicked by the $\mathcal{C} (\theta)$ computed so that at least one of the points is inside the masked region; the agreement between the two at large angles (above approximately $60\degr$) is nearly perfect.
 Moreover, all four correlation functions shown in the figure vanish at nearly the same angle, $\theta\sim 90\degr$.
 While at this time we do not understand the origin or significance of these two effects, we wish to point them out because it is possible that they will be useful for successful theoretical or systematic explanations of the vanishing correlation function.

 The evidence we present strongly suggests that the full-sky ILC map does not represent a statistically isotropic microwave sky.
 If the region outside the cut is a reliable representation of the CMB then we should focus on the angular correlation for cut skies.
 As shown above this leads to a $p$-value of 0.025 per cent for the standard $\Lambda$CDM model (see Table \ref{tab:Cl}).
-Furthermore, {\em the WMAP reported MLE $\mathcal{C}_\ell$ are in good agreement with the full-sky $\mathcal{C}_\ell$ and $\mathcal{C}(\theta)$, but not with their cut-sky equivalents, whereas, the cut-sky $\mathcal{C}_\ell$ and $\mathcal{C}(\theta)$ are in good agreement with the pseudo-$C_\ell$ (see Table \ref{tab:Cl} and figure \ref{fig:ctheta}).
+Furthermore, {\em the WMAP reported MLE $\mathcal{C}_\ell$, which assumes Gaussianity and statistical isotropy in their calculation, are in good agreement with the full-sky $\mathcal{C}_\ell$ and $\mathcal{C}(\theta)$, but not with their cut-sky equivalents, whereas, the cut-sky $\mathcal{C}_\ell$ and $\mathcal{C}(\theta)$ are in good agreement with the pseudo-$C_\ell$ (see Table \ref{tab:Cl} and figure \ref{fig:ctheta}).
 This casts doubt on the validity of the reported low-$\ell$ $C_\ell$.}